How to Choose an Air Conditioner (AC) for Your Home

 What Type of System Do You Need?

-Here are threes types of HVAC systems popular for residential buildings.
+Here are three types of HVAC systems popular for residential buildings.
 All have their pros and cons in cooling power, space requirements and cost.

 The split HVAC system is the most popular cooling and heating system for homes.
 The system is “split” because it has indoor and outdoor components.
 Inside the home is the evaporating coil, ductwork, and blower for distributing hot or cold air throughout the house.
 The outside unit, called the AC condenser, contains a compressor and fan for removing hot air from the home.